truite-codeuse/aose-2025/R5/README.md

 # config.py
 api_key = "YOUR_API_KEY_HERE"
 ```
-*Note:* Make sure this file is not shared or pushed to public repositories.
+*Note* : Make sure this file is not shared or pushed to public repositories.

 ### 2. Dependencies:
 Install the required packages using: